What Can Football Learn From Ice Hockey?

 The purpose of a hearing is to interview the player and his representatives about the play in question.
 No decision concerning disciplinary action is made until the player is given the opportunity to explain his actions.

 It would make an interesting impact if, for example, Diego Costa were called to such a hearing with the likes of Antonio Conte or Roman Abramovich in tow.
 The concept becomes all the more thought-provoking when you ponder the idea of potential former players making up the EPL DoPS.

 For the sake of this article let’s nominate Sir Trevor Brooking as the committee’s President (an ideal candidate as former FA member as Director of Football Development), with ex-Arsenal hard man Martin Keown as the panel’s head.
 Such an imaginary hearing would likely prevent Mr Costa from making headlines for the wrong reasons; all be it via sheer embarrassment.
-Just how would a player respond to a question such as:

 In addition to the DoPS, I think fans of the EPL would have an increased sense of sympathy and empathy for the league's officials if they mirrored the NHL zebras by wearing cameras and microphones.